Course Title: Cultures and Contexts

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-The course runs concurrently with Honours Specialisation and Research in creative practice, and aims to develop and strengthen your critical and analytical capacities and to extend your creative knowledge in the field of art.
-Honours Seminar expands on the relationships between practice and theory, also known as praxis, and aims to develop your expressive capacity, aesthetic sensibility and creative knowledge.
+This course aims to develop and strengthen your critical and analytical capacities and to extend your knowledge and skills in creative practice.
+Cultures and Contexts expands on the relationships between practice and theory, also known as praxis, and aims to develop your expressive capacity, aesthetic sensibility and creative knowledge.
 This course includes critical contextual analyses, the presentation of the cumulative development of your project, and a discussion of appropriate presentation frameworks for contemporary creative practice.

 Objectives/Learning Outcomes/Capability Development